mkhan004/TestProject/README.md

     ├── plugins                           # Contains plugins JS files, used for custom response validation │   ├── plugins.js
     │   └── ...
     └── ...

 ## Supported API
-* ProducConfig
+>* ProducConfig
-* Jasper
+>* Jasper

 ## Setup Instructions
-* Collect Regression Test sute from [Atom.Api.TestSuites] (https://github.com/KaplanTestPrep/Atom.Api.TestSuites).
+>* Collect Regression Test sute from [Atom.Api.TestSuites] (https://github.com/KaplanTestPrep/Atom.Api.TestSuites).

 ## bolt-data-writer
-If you want push fresh copy of your Test Data in s3 cucket then first you need to `delete` existing Test Data then `write` new data.
+> If you want to publish fresh copy of your Test Data in s3 cucket then first you need to `delete` existing Test Data then `write` new data.
-<b>Note:</b> You may need to wait untill default caching time is over to get new data in API response.
+> <b>Note:</b> You may need to wait untill default caching time is over to get new data in API response.

 ### To Write Test Data
 ```